marcel-goldschen-ohm/NEU-365P-385P-Spring-2025/docs/statistical-inference.md

 9. Resampling (e.g., bootstrap, permutation)
 10. Hypothesis testing
     - Logical implications of assuming a null hypothesis to be true
-    - p-value (what it is and what it isn't) and the fact that rare events do occur (yes, even to you)
+    - p-value (what it is and what it isn't) and the fact that rare events can occur (yes, even to you)

 Other resources of interest: